Skip to main content

 7 mentions Positive Neutral Negative

-The game's atmosphere is a mixed bag, with some players appreciating its unique and immersive qualities, particularly in its mythical Greek setting, while others criticize it for being dead and lacking suspense.
-Although the graphics and soundtrack have received some negative feedback, RPG fans who enjoy exploration and grinding may still find value in the overall experience.
-However, the lack of customization and repetitive gameplay detracts from the atmosphere for many players.
+The game's atmosphere is a mixed bag, with some players appreciating its unique and immersive qualities, particularly in its mythical Greek setting, while others criticize it for lacking depth and excitement.
+While the graphics and soundtrack have received some praise, issues like repetitive gameplay and a lack of customization detract from the overall experience, leading to a divided reception among players.

 • “Despite some rough edges, the unique atmosphere and challenging gameplay make it a worthwhile adventure for RPG fans.”